Skip to main content

 Moving beyond the foundational biochemistry of fasting, we can begin to examine the practical application of specific fasting protocols and their direct clinical relevance for individuals utilizing hormonal optimization.
 The method of fasting you choose is a critical variable, as different protocols place different demands on the body and elicit distinct hormonal responses.
 Understanding these differences allows for a more tailored approach, aligning your fasting strategy with the specific goals of your hormone therapy.

-Two of the most common and well-researched fasting frameworks are (TRF) and Alternate-Day Fasting (ADF).
+Two of the most common and well-researched fasting frameworks are Time-Restricted Feeding (TRF) and Alternate-Day Fasting (ADF).
 TRF involves consolidating your daily food intake into a specific window, typically ranging from 6 to 10 hours, and fasting for the remaining 14 to 18 hours.
 This method aligns well with the body’s natural circadian rhythms.

 ADF, a more intensive approach, involves alternating days of normal eating with days of complete or significant calorie restriction.
 Each of these protocols interacts with hormonal pathways in unique ways, creating a different set of considerations for the hormone therapy user.